 You might be wondering does primal therapy work?
-The profound healing possibilities of primal therapy are many and varied however there remain some misconceptions about the process itself.
-If you’re considering doing primal, you might want to understand some essentials about the therapy before you begin.
+The profound healing possibilities of primal therapy are many and varied, however, there remain some misconceptions about the process itself.

 Primal therapy is not a quick fix.

-How long it takes varies from person to person and will depend on the type of pain and trauma you experienced.
-It will also depend on your ability to engage with the feeling process.
+How long it takes varies from person to person and will depend on the type of pain and trauma, you experienced.
+It will also depend on your ability to engage in the feeling process.
 The ability to allow yourself to feel is the basis of primal therapy.

 Other reasons that make primal a slow therapy is that it takes time to learn how to go into your feelings.
 It also takes time to feel safe with a therapist and with the process itself.

 Another aspect that affects how long therapy takes is that certain feelings are harder to get into and feel than others.
 Such feelings can take longer to access and to work through.
 But once you've worked through them, the force of the pain diminishes substantially and in some cases disappear.
 Often without your conscious awareness.

 The above rationale alone makes primal therapy a long-term treatment, but other reasons can affect the extent of the therapy.
 For example, what you want to get out of primal directly affects its duration.

 Some people come to primal with a specific goal in mind and stop when they reach this goal.
 Others want to understand why they feel and behave the way they do and will do whatever it takes to get well.

 Primal therapy is not only about resolving the pain and trauma of your childhood.
 It's also about personal growth as a human being.
 For many people, the PROCESS itself is essential.
 It facilitates a deep understanding of what it is to be human.